mitaerika/stelpurforrita.github.io/schedule.md

 ---
-title: Schedule and Structure
+title: Structure, Agenda, and Schedule
 layout: page
 description: Schedule and structure of the Stelpur Forrita workshop
 bodyClass: page-about
 ---

-The structure of the Stelpur Forrita workshop is largely inspired by the success of Nanna Kristjánsdóttir's [Stelpur Forrita workshop](https://www.stelpurdiffra.is/).
+# Structure and Agenda

 ![Stelpur Forrita aims to assist women and genderqueer individuals in exploring interesting topics in computer science and software enginneering](/images/illustrations/creative_collab.svg)

+The structure of the Stelpur Forrita workshop is largely inspired by the success of Nanna Kristjánsdóttir's [Stelpur Diffra workshop](https://www.stelpurdiffra.is/).

+Each day, a different theme is explored.
+The day will start with an introduction to the instructor(s) of the day, then the materials will be explored with a presentation, quizzes, and exercises.
+The general agenda can be found below:

+### Day 1: Introduction, mingling
+#### with Ada, Nörd, and sys/tur student representatives
+- Topics: Software development as collaborative work, GitHub
+- Lunch provided by Arion Bank

+### Day 2: E-Commerce
+#### with Valenttina Griffin
+- Topics: Project management, web development, bringing ideas to reality
+- Lunch provided by Arion Bank
+- Company visit to Tegra (optional attendance)

+### Day 3: Cybersecurity
+#### with Jacky Mallet
+- Lunch provided by Arion Bank
+- Company visit to Keystrike (optional attendance)

+### Day 4: AI (Language Technology)
+#### with Steinunn Rut Friðriksdóttir
+- Topics: Natural Language Processing, life in academia
+- Lunch provided by Arion Bank

+### Day 5: Career paths post graduation
+#### with Safa Jemai
+- Topics: Entrepreneurship, hackathon, startup competition, employment
+- Lunch provided by Arion Bank
+- Company visit to RB, closing ceremony

 # Schedule